senzing-garage/knowledge-base/proposals/python-packaging.md

 However, the directory structure of the Senzing SDK for Python will need to be modified to the industry-standard packaging format.

+Because this is a "breaking change", the recommendation is to introduce the functionality into Senzing API 3.0.0.

 ### Contents

 1. [Installation](#installation)